- Academic Support

 Semester fees and other fees as detailed below are paid in advance as soon as possible after a place is confirmed (following interview and a decision from the Selection Committee).
 The payment of these fees will ensure that a place is kept for the successful applicant.
 All fees are quoted in AUD$.

-The weekly residence fees are inclusive of accommodation, room cleaning, meals (21 meals per week), tutorial assistance, electricity, telephone rental, library, gymnasium and sporting facilities.
+The weekly residence fees are inclusive of accommodation, room cleaning, meals (20 meals per week), tutorial assistance, electricity, use of the library, gymnasium and sporting facilities.

 Schedule of Fees (per semester)